|

 variable-body physics that is simultaneously consistent

-its basic elements--starting with Euclidean symmetry of
+to its basic elements--starting with Euclidean symmetry

-the latter--if time permits--in both the canonical and
+quantize the latter--if time permits--in both the

-path integral points of view.
+canonical and path integral points of view.

 - Yi-Zen